vib-bic-training/HPC_training_bioimaging_1/module/session2.md

 - either use easybuild module but take care with compatibility with GCC core (see software.md)
 - use own conda environment and make your own kernel but take care with compatibility with GCC core

-## Command-line HPC for batch process with no GUI
+## Command-line HPC for batch processes with no GUI
-1. Containers (Apptainer)
-2. Slurm jobs
-3. Nextflow pipelines
+If you have a lot of images and you don't need GUI, you can run your analysis as a slurm job.
+Depending on the software and your type of analysis, you can use apptainer containers and nextflow pipelines.